-In Figure 5, we illustrate our entire workflow.
+In Fig. 5, we illustrate our entire workflow.
 The main component of the workflow is the iterative HMC procedure, which is preceded by the (just-described) determination of the initial prior and succeeded by the evaluation of the posteriors.

-315 The determination of the initial prior consist of the following four steps:
+The determination of the initial prior consists of the following four steps.

-- 1. Estimate the initial prior mean for the centroid, either by running a first-arrival based probabilistic inversion algorithm or by extracting it from existing literature. - 2.
+- 1. Estimate the initial prior mean for the centroid, either by running a first-arrival-based probabilistic inversion algorithm or by extracting it from existing literature. - 2.
 Estimate the initial prior mean of the origin time using (P-wave) travel times from the centroid obtained in step 1 to the receiver locations.
-This estimate is refined by evaluating equation (18) using an arbitrary MT. - 3.
-Estimate the initial prior mean of the MT by fixing centroid and origin time to their prior means (steps 1 & 2) and solving equation (19).
-The sought-after MT prior means are contained in m upon substitution of arbitrary MT components in m0. - 4.
-Determine the standard deviation for each of the ten model parameters: centroid (3), origin time, and moment tensor (6).
-These standard deviations are needed to construct our first mass matrix M. Ideally, M is the posterior covariance matrix.
-Here we approximate it by a (10x10) diagonal matrix with the following entries for the diagonal.
+This estimate is refined by evaluating Eq.
+(18) using an arbitrary MT. - 3.
+Estimate the initial prior mean of the MT by fixing centroid and origin time to their prior means (steps 1 and 2) and solving Eq.
+(19).
+The sought-after MT prior means are contained in m upon substitution of arbitrary MT components in m^0 . - 4.
+Determine the standard deviation for each of the 10 model parameters: centroid (3), origin time, and moment tensor (6).
+These standard deviations are needed to construct our first mass matrix R. Ideally, R is the posterior covariance matrix.
+Here we approximate it by a 10 × 10 diagonal matrix with the following entries for the diagonal.
 For the first three entries (representing the centroid), we take the standard deviation of the centroid prior mean obtained in step 1.
 For the entry representing origin time, we use half the period of the dominant frequency in the recordings.
-For the MT components, we use 5% of the minimum absolute value of the MT prior means obtained by solving equation (19).
+For the MT components, we use 5 % of the minimum absolute value of the MT prior means obtained by solving Eq.
+(19).

-Now that the (initial) prior means and standard deviations are determined, the HMC variant is run iteratively up to n chains (yellow box in Figure 5).
-A test for chain convergence might be required to determine the number of chains needed, and it is highly dependent on the quality of the prior means, data uncertainty, model uncertainty, initial model, and the dominant frequency of the observed recordings.
-In our example (detailed below), approximately ten chains are sufficient when the distance between the initial estimation of the centroid and the true centroid is less than 700 m.
-The separate steps of the iterative HMC procedure are:
+Now that the (initial) prior means and standard deviations are determined, the HMC variant is run iteratively up to n chains (yellow box in Fig. 5).
+A test for chain convergence might be required to determine the number of chains needed, and it is highly dependent on the quality of the prior means, data uncertainty, model uncertainty, initial model, and dominant frequency of the observed recordings.
+In our example (detailed below), approximately 10 chains are sufficient when the distance between the initial estimation of the centroid and the true centroid is less than 700 m.
+The separate steps of the iterative HMC procedure are the following.

-- 5. Collect the prior means and associated standard deviations, and construct the mass matrix \mathcal{M} .
-For the first chain, the output from steps 1 to 4 is used as input.
+- 5. Collect the prior means and associated standard deviations, and construct the mass matrix R. For the first chain, the output from steps 1 to 4 is used as input.
 In subsequent chains, they are extracted from the posterior of the previous HMC chain.
-In this step, also A (equation (14)), b (equation (15)) and c (equation (16)) are recomputed. - 6.
+In this step, A (Eq.
+14), b (Eq.
+15) and c (Eq.
+16) are also recomputed. - 6.
 Run a new HMC chain with a preset number of iterations and burn-in period.
-Note, that for each chain, the results are stored for latter use. - 7.
+Note that for each chain, the results are stored for latter use. - 7.
 Collect the results.
 The means and standard deviations will serve as input of for the next iteration (see step 5).

-After a total of n HMC chains, we evaluate the posteriors (dark blue box in Figure 5).
-This involves:
+After a total of n HMC chains, we evaluate the posteriors (dark blue box in Fig. 5).
+This involves the following.

-8. For each of the n posteriors, compute the means \mathbf{m}^s (s=1,...,n).
-We use these means to generate synthetic recordings and evaluate them against the observed data through determination of the variance reduction (VR)
+8. For each of the n posteriors, compute the means m^s (s = 1, ..., n).
+We use these means to generate synthetic recordings and evaluate them against the observed data through determination of the variance reduction (VR).